cassiancc/GitToModded/README.md

 # Git to Modded

 This Python script generates Modded Minecraft Wiki docs from a GitHub Wiki.
+This allows for developers to easily transfer their existing work from GitHub to the Modded Minecraft Wiki without having to manually rename files and add basic, scriptable information.

 ## Requirements
 - Python 3 (tested on 3.13)
     - gitpython
-- Node.js (if you want to preview the Wiki)
+- Node.js (if you want to preview the Wiki through this script)

 ## Installation